r-smith/vmPing/README.md

 [![Join the chat at https://gitter.im/vmPing/Lobby](https://badges.gitter.im/vmPing/Lobby.svg)](https://gitter.im/vmPing/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### Changes for v1.2.13
+* Added the ability to customize the colors.
+Most colors within that application can now be set to your liking.
+To access: open the application options and then select the Layout tab.
+* TODO: Add a script trigger option on host down / up.
+* TODO: Add context menu to host monitor windows.
+* TODO: Alternate compact view.

 ### Changes for v1.2.12
 * Added advanced ICMP options:
   * Set a custom time to live value.
   * Option to set / unset the "don't fragment" flag in the packet.
   * Set ICMP message size.
   * Set custom ICMP message data.
-* TODO: Add a script trigger option on host down / up.
-* TODO: Add context menu to host monitor windows.
-* TODO: Alternate compact view.

 ### Changes for v1.2.11